LynxMagnus/mine-support-payment-service/README.md

 The external network is declared in a secondary Docker Compose configuration (referenced by the above scripts) so that this service can be run in isolation without creating an external Docker network.

+This service also depends on an AMQP 1.0+ compatible message queue service.
+One is declared in `docker-compose.override.yml` so that this service can be run without external dependencies.
+To do this, use the convenience script:

+`scripts/start-isolated`

 ## Using Kubernetes

 The service has been developed with the intention of running on Kubernetes in production.
 A helm chart is included in the `.\helm` folder.